-The RIN's used at the inter-job level are called global RIN's.
-Global RIN's are used to exclude simultaneous access of a resource by two or more jobs.
+The RIN's used at the unrelated process level are called global RIN's.
+Global RIN's are used to exclude simultaneous access of a resource by two or more processes.
 Each global RIN is a positive integer unique within MPE.
 Global RIN's are acquired and released through MPE commands, and locked and unlocked through MPE intrinsics.